eclipse-threadx/getting-started/docs/using-azure-rtos.md

 ## CMake

 [CMake](https://cmake.org) is the mechanism used for to generate the build files that then build the final flashable binary.
 CMake was chosen as the preferred system for for Azure RTOS because of it's portability, simplicity and scalability.
 CMake is used by the core Azure RTOS components, making integrating these into the getting started guides as simple as an `add_subdirectory` command.
-These guides utilize an additional module, [CPM](https://github.com/TheLartians/CPM), to automatically pull in the Azure RTOS repository at build time.
+These guides utilizes an additional 3rd party module, [CPM](https://github.com/TheLartians/CPM), to automatically pull in the Azure RTOS repository at build time.

 ### Toolchain

+The cmake folder contains te build toolchain files for the project.
+It contains both a [Cortex-M4](../cmake/arm-gcc-cortex-m4.cmake) and a [Cortex-M7](../cmake/arm-gcc-cortex-m7.cmake) variant which enable the specific Gcc flags for building on the architecture.
+There is also a base level [arm-gcc-toolchain.cmake](../cmake/arm-gcc-toolchain.cmake) file that defines the specific build tools (arm-none-eabi-*), along with the a set of compile and linker flags to optimally build the flags.

 ## ThreadX
 ### Threads